 The informal name of a provision in the tax code that applies to a child's unearned income (such as interest, capital gains, and dividends).
-Under the kiddie tax, in 2019 the first $1,100 of a dependent child's unearned income is tax-free (offset by the child's standard deduction), the second $1,100 of unearned income is taxed at the child's tax rate, and any amount over $2,200 is taxed at the rates for trusts and estates.
+This tax applies to children under the age of 19 (for full-time students, under the age of 24).
+Under the kiddie tax, in 2021 the first $1,100 of a dependent child's unearned income is tax-free (offset by the child's standard deduction), the second $1,100 of unearned income is taxed at the child's tax rate, and any amount over $2,200 is taxed at the parents' top marginal tax rate.

 The kiddie tax affects strategies for gifting company stock (see a related FAQ).
 For more on the kiddie tax, see an article at NOLO.com and a blog commentary at Forbes.com.